Heiko-M/webpack_d3js/README.md

 ## Run

-To serve the app on localhost, run
+To serve the app on localhost for development, run

 ```sh
 npm start